0 Recently Viewed Program(s)

 You can complete an optional cooperative work term between your first and second year.

-This opportunity allows you to apply your classroom learning in a practical workplace setting and gain valuable industry experience.
+This opportunity allows you to apply your classroom learning in the workplace and gain valuable industry experience while networking with a potential employer.

-Upon successful completion of this program, graduates will be awarded a SAIT Machining Technology diploma.
+Upon successful completion of this program, you'll receive a SAIT Machining Technology diploma.

 Download program info